smarkey/sm-test-framework/README.md

 ## Usage

-The following will run all gherkin features/scenarios tagged with `@ui`.
+The following will run the end to end UI tests (all gherkin features/scenarios tagged with `@ui`).
 The terminal output will be colourful and the results will be presented in 3 formats: `html`, `json` & `xml`

     sbt compile 'run --tags @ui --plugin pretty --plugin junit:junitresults/junit_outcome.xml --plugin json:jsonresults/json_outcome.json --plugin html:htmlresults/ --glue com.stevenm classpath:feature'

+The following will run the API unit tests:

+    sbt clean compile test